SPAN 5060. Special Topics in Spanish. 1-3 Hours.

-This course addresses second language acquisition theories and their relationship to effective approaches of teaching language skills (listening, speaking, reading and writing) to foreign language learners.
-Additional emphasis is given to the evaluation of proficiency competencies based on state and federal guidelines.
-Discussions and assignments are conducted in Spanish.
+Students evaluate second language acquisition theories to understand their relationship to effective teaching with a focus on language skills (listening, speaking, reading, writing, and cultural awareness).
+Emphasis is given to the evaluation of language based on state and federal guidelines.

 SPAN 5361.
 The Structure of Spanish.
 3 Hours.

 Students broadly examine the linguistic structure of Spanish.
 Topics may include phonetics/phonology, morphology, syntax, semantics, and pragmatics of the Spanish language.

 Prerequisite: SPAN 3367 or department approval.